jamella/haxxor-framework/README.md

-# WARNING
-DO NOT USE, WORKING ON BUGS AND FIXES FOR V.03
 # haxxor-frramework
 Simple fuzzing and scanning tool with a few tricks up its' sleeve ;).
 ## How to use haxxor-framework